 In a study that consisted of twenty-three men and nineteen women with chronic and treatment-resistant depression, there was a 27% reduction in depression scores three weeks post Botox treatment.
 In just three weeks their depression was reduced by 27% by getting Botox injections.

-We offer everything from a nine-day cosmetic laser and injectables training to a two-day injectable training.
-You’ll walk away feeling confident and ready to do Botox injections on clients.
-Not only can you help people feel more confident in their skin and reduce the signs of aging, but you can also use Botox for mental health and help people reduce the side effects of depression and anxiety.
+If you are a doctor or a nurse, you can choose from a variety of courses to learn how to inject Botox.
+During our CME Hybrid* Online Cosmetic Injections Course you will receive online classroom and hands-on clinicals, including demonstrations on Botox, Dermal Fillers, Off Label Botox & Filler Injections, PRP, Sclerotherapy, Kybella & PDO Threads.
+You’ll walk away feeling confident and ready to administer Botox injections.
+Not only will you help people feel more confident in their skin and reduce the signs of aging, you will also use Botox for mental health to reduce the side effects of depression and anxiety.

 If you are interested in becoming a Botox injector and getting started in this exciting industry, then check out our courses and give us a call at 855-637-4530 for more information!